1099-SA Filing: HSA Distribution Reporting

 What to Do When You Receive Your 1099-SA

 First, check that all the information is correct.
 Make sure your name, address, and Social Security number are accurate, and verify that the distribution amount in Box 1 matches your records.
-If you spot any errors, contact your plan administrator right away to get a corrected form.
+If you spot any errors, contact your plan administrator right away to get a .

 Next, gather documentation for all the expenses you paid with your distributions.
 This means collecting receipts, invoices, and explanation of benefits statements from your insurance company.
-The IRS doesn't require you to submit these documents with your return, but you absolutely need to keep them in case of an audit.
-Most tax professionals recommend keeping these records for at least three years, though some suggest six or seven years to be extra safe.
+Most tax professionals recommend keeping these records for at least three years.

 Understanding Qualified Medical Expenses